-In the absence of local codes concerning air for combustion and ventilation, use the guidelines and procedures in this section to install SL280DFNV furnaces to ensure efficient and safe operation.
-You must consider combustion air needs and requirements for exhaust vents.
-A portion of this information has been reprinted with permission from the National Fuel Gas Code (ANSIZ223.1).
+In the absence of local codes concerning air for combustion and ventilation, use the guidelines and procedures in this section to install SL280UHNV furnaces to ensure efficient and safe operation.
+You must consider combustion air needs and requirements for exhaust vents and gas piping.
+A portion of this information has been reprinted with permission from the National Fuel Gas Code (AN-SI-Z223.1).
 This reprinted material is not the complete and official position of the ANSI on the referenced subject, which is represented only by the standard in its entirety.